MikeAvgeros/code-with-mike/README.md

       - A Stripe receipt emailed to the user.
       - Store customer's card information using Stripe.
       - Allow refunds through the website.
-      - More intuitive and customer friendly error messages from the api response, which is displayed in flash messages.
+      - More intuitive and customer friendly error messages from the api.
       - A more responsive design with improved UI and layout.

-    - #### **Business rules**
-      - A category which contains courses cannot be deleted.
-      - An order which contains order items cannot be deleted.
-      - Payment status on orders will be set as 'pending' upon creation and 'success' upon successful payment.
+      - A background tasks service to clean-up database from expired objects.
+      - Currently the app allows for user accounts and orders to be deleted.
+I would like to implement a backup of deleted objects.

     - #### **Constraints**
       - Technical skills: The site owner is still learning Python and is new to Django and React which may impact on the successful implementation of the planned features.